-Mount a large /dev/shm device. shm is a shared file system mounted on RAM
+Mount a large /dev/shm device.
+An shm is a shared file system mounted on RAM.

 The 2 syntax types of this command are mutually exclusive.
 You can either use the first or second form, but not a mixture of both.

-Storage_Class_Name is a storage class name which can be obtained by running
+Storage_Class_Name is a storage class name that can be obtained by running

 kubectl get storageclasses.storage.k8s.io.
 This parameter may be omitted if there is a single storage class in the system, or you are using the default storage class.

 Size is the volume size you want to allocate.
 See Kubernetes documentation for how to specify volume sizes

 Container_Mount_Path.
 A path internal to the container where the storage will be mounted

 Pvc_Name.
 The name of a pre-existing Persistent Volume Claim to mount into the container